Alder, Thinleaf/Mountain

 Alnus incana subsp. tenuifolia

-Alder — Thinleaf/Mountain (Alnus incana subsp. tenuifolia) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 20–30 ft tall and 15–20 ft wide, and needs medium to high water.
+Alder, Thinleaf/Mountain (Alnus incana subsp. tenuifolia) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 20–30 ft tall and 15–20 ft wide, fast-growing, needs medium to high water, and prefers full sun.
 Leaf miner; leaf scorch in hot dry sites.

 Colorado nativemedium to high water20–30 ft tall and 15–20 ft wide